dogaanismail/energy-company/README.md

 # ⚡ Energy Company Platform 🔋

-A comprehensive energy management system that connects customers with their energy consumption data and metering points.
+Energy management system that connects customers with their energy consumption data and metering points.

 ## 📊 Overview